 Answer: A structured and documented approach with clear instructions for responding to unforeseen or unplanned incidents, a disaster recovery plan aims to ensure business continuity.

-The plan comprises of precautions that are aimed towards minimizing the effects of a disaster for the organization.
+The plan comprises of precautions that are aimed at minimizing the effects of a disaster for the organization.
 Additionally, it looks to ensure the quick resumption of mission-critical functions.

 Q#2) How does Disaster Recovery work?